 “Right then, let’s make a move,” I suggested.
-The rest of them proceeded down to the Mech Bay and I followed, after I had locked down the armoury, carrying the bow.
+The rest of them proceeded down to the Mech Bay while I followed after I had locked down the armoury, carrying the bow.
 When I walked into the Mech bay, Tom was giving an explanation of how the remotes worked.
 Mac was standing to the side, watching them anxiously.
-I slipped the earpiece out and typed a command on my wrist computer so my mic was locked.
-I walked over to Mac and she looked me over.
+I slipped the earpiece out, typing a command on my wrist computer, so my mic was locked.
+I walked over to Mac getting a good look over from the girl

 “Be careful out there, Lexi,”

 “It’s been a while since you’ve called me that,” I chuckled.